Kimeiga/kiokun-go/README.md

 A multilingual dictionary processor for Japanese and Chinese dictionary sources (JMdict, JMNedict, Kanjidic, Chinese characters, and Chinese words).
 It creates an optimized index-based structure for efficient lookup and retrieval.

 This project uses a sharded architecture to handle the large number of dictionary files.
+The dictionary is split into four shards: Han-1 character, Han-2 character, Han-3+ character, and Non-Han.

 ## Recent Updates